mikrostew/automatic-owl/src/github-copilot.md

  - partner can introduce bugs, but can also be mentored, and the feedback loop is tight
  - copilot can improve, over time, on a much longer feedback loop, but until then keeps doing same things, same mistakes

-Security concerns (API key, dir, password, etc)
- - seems like it has some logic to not do dumb stuff there
- - (Not for paths tho)